Menu Close

 ❖ express lemon twist over the drink and set on the edge of glass for garnish

 Since every mention of Plymouth Gin includes something about how great it works in a martini, I was eager to try it for myself.
-I used the recipe from Cocktail Codex by Alex Day, Nick Fauchald and David Kaplan (of Death and Company), and was really excited since I already had the vermouth they recommended (Dolan dry Vermouth).
+I used the recipe from Cocktail Codex (paid Amazon link) by Alex Day, Nick Fauchald and David Kaplan (of Death and Company), and was really excited since I already had the vermouth they recommended (Dolan dry Vermouth).
 In fact, the only thing i was missing was the exact orange bitters (I used just Angostura, and they use a house blend of equal parts Fee brothers, Angostura and Regans).

 I was actually surprised by how much i enjoyed this martini.
 I was skeptical of the 2:1 ratio but Plymouth balanced perfectly with the vermouth.
 Usually I use a higher gin ratio because I didn’t think I liked vermouth, but maybe the other gins were the issue.
 The sweetness of Plymouth really came through with the bright citrus and botanical flavor.
 The dash of bitters also added some nice depth to the citrus notes.